Chau-Ngoc/app-store-analytics/README.md

 # app-store-analytics
-Gain insights into thousands of apps on the Google Play store Use plotly to create compelling data visualisations.
+Gain insights into thousands of apps on the Google Play store.

+Use plotly to create compelling data visualisations.